pairshaped/curlingio-docs/docs/club-management/waivers.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-Curling I/O by default will ask your curlers to accept a waiver during registration, but only once per season.
+Curling IO by default will ask your curlers to accept a waiver during registration, but only once per season.
 We also keep a snapshot of the waiver that was accepted for future reference if it's ever needed.
 These snapshots along with which waivers have been accepted can be found in the [Reports section](/docs/club-management/reports).